gulam101/Student-Database/README.md

 # College-Student-Database

 Student database in VB

 Description: For this project we had to design an application that would allow the school to keep track of the students by allowing them to save their information on a database.
 This information would also allow them to assess if they need parental consent if they were allowed to go on the school trip.
 If they were above 18 then they didn't need their parents consent.

+What I learnt: In this project I learnt how to use Microsoft Access and create a database that would store information.
+I also improved my knowledge on VB.Net

 Techology stack used:
 VB and Microsoft Access